 Google did make efforts to justify the higher Google Pixel prices with more competitive hardware this time around, though.
 An IP68 water and dust resistance rating, a cracking P-OLED display, a wide-angle selfie camera, wireless charging, and a revamped premium look launched the Pixel series from a flawed but plucky underdog into a mainstream worthy smartphone.
 Just don’t mention the unsightly “bathtub” notch on the Pixel 3 XL or the dubious battery life.

 Google Pixel 3a price: $399

-2019’s Pixel 3a marked a major shift in Google’s smartphone strategy.
+2019’s Pixel 3a marked a significant shift in Google’s smartphone strategy, going with lower Google Pixel prices.
 With an affordable $399 price tag ($479 for the 3a XL), the Pixel 3a halved the cost of entry into Google’s ecosystem.

 Google Pixel 4 price: $799 – $999

 After testing its fans with the Pixel 3 series, there was a collective sigh of relief when Google held off on any further price increases with the Pixel 4 and 4 XL.
 Both models and storage variants cost precisely the same as the previous generation.
 In a year of $1,000 smartphones, the Pixel 4’s stagnant price strategy defied the broader industry.